FREQUENTLY ASKED QUESTIONS & GLOSSARY

 The only music that brings people to their senses.

 The New Century's official clothing brand, designed by Peter Brice and a crack team of New Century Irish-Arts wizards for good looks and maximum awesomeness.

 A re-start of the ceili that ran for more than a decade at J. Patrick's Pub in Locust Point, the new ceili takes place on the second Sunday of every month at Liam Flynn's Alehouse in Baltimore.

 RIDDLES THE "WONDER POTATO"

-Dashing, debonair, and utterly devious, Riddles the "Wonder Potato" is a a highly controversial figure regarded by villains and heroes everywhere as the world's greatest protector and a walking nightmare, respectively.
+Dashing, debonair, and utterly devious, Riddles the "Wonder Potato" is a a highly controversial figure regarded by villains and heroes everywhere as Earth's greatest protector and a walking nightmare, respectively.
 He is noted for his involvement in the 1974 Pool Party and Candy Factory Bombing Incident during which he gave 2,459 lollipops to orphaned children and left the municipality of Sweetstown, Australia a smoldering ruin.
 On seven occasions, he has faked his own death, once by using a pre-baked potato as a life double.
 Scholars and classicists have long debated whether Riddles the "Wonder Potato" is of French origin, but a 2007 study concluded that he is in fact a tuber.
 He has only one known weakness: the legendary cosmic force known as Irish-Arts Power (TM).